intx82/i2c-ch341-usb/README.md

 - The signal at the input pin that is configured to generate hardware interrupts (`hwirq` set to 1) **MUST** also be connected to the CH341A **INT** pin 7.
 - If there is no input that should generate hardware interrupts, set `hwirq` to 0 for all entries.

-If you want to use 6 GPIOs in output mode, you have to configure it with:
+If you want to use 6 GPIOs in output mode, you would have to configure the driver with:

 ```.c
 struct ch341_pin_config ch341_board_config[CH341_GPIO_NUM_PINS] =